 Using flag triggers with New Relic One

 This topic explains how to use LaunchDarkly's trigger feature with New Relic One.
-For example, you can create an policy in New Relic One that uses a LaunchDarkly trigger to toggle a flag on or off if a performance metric drops below a certain threshold.
+For example, you can create a policy in New Relic One that uses a LaunchDarkly trigger to toggle a flag's targeting on or off if a performance metric drops below a certain threshold.

 In order to complete this topic, you must meet the following prerequisites:

 - You must have a feature flag with a trigger.
 To learn more about creating triggers, read Creating a new flag trigger.

 - You must have access to the trigger's URL, which you copied and saved during the trigger creation process.
 To learn more, read Understanding flag triggers' security.

 - You must have an existing New Relic One account.

 Connecting a LaunchDarkly trigger to New Relic One takes two steps.

 - Create a webhook-type notification channel in New Relic One with your trigger URL, and